thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 2. **Searching for Articles**: We can search for articles using keywords
 3. **Fetching Article Details**: We can retrieve detailed information for specific articles
 4. **Processing Data**: Our pipeline can process the fetched data into our internal Document format
-5. **Error Handling**: Our code gracefully handles network errors and API issues
+5. **Error Handling**: Our code gracefully handles network errors and API issues with comprehensive error handling and retry mechanisms
 6. **Testing**: All our unit and integration tests are passing
 7. **Structured Data Parsing**: Our connector now parses XML into structured Pydantic models with proper validation
 8. **Advanced Search Queries**: We can construct complex, sophisticated search queries tailored for Thai Traditional Medicine research